Bring programming to the people.

 What does Datomic make possible that wasn't possible before?

 Hyperfiddle was conceived in 2013 while driving to Clojure Conj, while trying to answer this question.
 The first prototype, a Scala library for immutable REST services, was developed over Christmas break.
-It remained a serious side project, and by early 2015 a second prototype was built in Clojure/Script for data-driven UI.
+By 2015 a second prototype for data-driven UI was built in Clojure/Script.
 We pitched it to Rich Hickey, who said in the way that only Rich can, “This is good but I am looking for something that lets you work with data in more flexible ways”.
 So we started over.
-In time, we realized we had something much more powerful than a framework.
-We sought to join an existing team working on these ideas, but found no team that understood the full implications, so in 2016, Hyperfiddle, Inc was born.
+In time, we realized what we had was worth doing properly, so Hyperfiddle, Inc was born.

 Karl Hardenstine (left), Dustin Getz